-This means that every boarder is known and cared for and close-knit friendships can be formed.
+This means that every boarder is known and cared for, and close-knit friendships can be formed.

 WELLBEING & ACADEMIC SUPPORT

-We like to think of our boarding community as an extension of the family home.
+We think of our boarding community as an extension of the family home.
 Students are supported by a pastoral care support team that consists of boarding staff, academic tutors, medical professionals and counsellors.
 This team is overseen by the Director of Boarding and Director of Wellbeing.
 In addition, every new boarder is paired with a buddy to help them settle in.